 9 West 57th Street

 Completed in 1974, this bold modernist skyscraper in Midtown Manhattan has remained one of the city’s most prestigious office buildings.
-SOM is now leading a comprehensive renovation of the building’s interior spaces to renew 9 West 57th Street as a fresh yet familiar landmark.
+Fifty years on, SOM led a comprehensive renovation of the building’s interior spaces to renew 9 West 57th Street as a fresh yet familiar landmark.

 Project Facts